diezcami/hkust-isp-notes/ISOM1090/Study Guides/midterm-guide-answers.md

     * One exception he agrees with is *electronic brainstorming*, which is a situation where large groups outperform individuals due to the diversity of ideas being contributed.
 He also thinks working as a group is fine as long as the members work independently on their own piece of the puzzle.

 ## Crowd sourcing a better world
+  * The concept of crowdsourcing revolves around collecting contributions from many individuals to achieve a goal.
   * **Ushahidi.com**
+    * Ushadidi is a platform that allows users text or email reports on occurrences of post-election violence, and have their report posted on a map.
+It was useful for rapid intervention and accurate documentation, which is especially useful as mainstream sources of media are usually unavailable.
+Users are allowed to vote on the credibility of the information, which makes the site more reliable and consistent.
   * **Openideo.com**
+    * Openideo is a platform that posts challenges financially sponsored by groups interested in solving them.
+The process includes getting ideas from the public, asking readers to refine them, and asking the public to vote, similarly to how a brainstorming session works.

 ## Innovation: It Isn’t a Matter of Left or Right
   * **What is the “fourth quadrant” innovation, and why it is successful?**